The Ten Commandments

 God wants us to worship only him because he is the one true deity.
 All other gods are human constructs.

-This prohibition pertains to more than just the deities we invent.
-It also includes the things we value excessively, such as money, power, prestige, fame, beauty, etc.
+This prohibition extends beyond the deities we invent.
+It also includes things we value too much, such as money, power, prestige, fame, and beauty.

-A society that worships multiple deities abides by a variety of moral codes.
-This dissonance creates a disjointed community.
+A society that worships multiple deities follows a variety of moral codes, creating a fragmented community.

-A society that worships God alone unites around a single moral code.
-This consensus creates a cohesive community.
+A society that worships God alone unites around a single moral code, creating a cohesive community.

 You shall not misuse the name of the Lord your God, for the Lord will not hold anyone guiltless who misuses his name.